adrian-g-fisher/3d_models/README.md

 <p>
 The following 3D models were created to show different landscapes across New South Wales (NSW), Australia, using freely available data and software.
+On steep slopes and cliffs the imagery may be distorted.
+The size and vertical exaggeration of each model varies.
 </p>
 <p>
 <a href="https://adrian-g-fisher.github.io/3d_models/kosciuszko/kosciuszko.html">Mt Kosciuszko</a>